 Once I know what’s going to be on the cover, I make a rough sketch.
 This is not perfect and has multiple rough lines.
 Here’s what the final result looked like:

 As you can see, I use an ordinary blank notebook and pencil to make a rough sketch.
 It’s not neat or perfect and it doesn’t have to be, because I’m going to clean it up while illustrating.

-After which, I colour it using a few colours on my colour palette.
-The key is to keep the colours subtle and use 2-3 pops of colour throughout the image.
+After which, I color it using a few colors on my color palette.
+The key is to keep the colors subtle and use 2-3 pops of color throughout the image.
 See the time-lapse video below to understand how I do this:

 4. I add the required text in Photoshop/ProCreate

 Obviously, the eBook is not complete until I add the headline.
 After doing this, I create a book mockup so that people can see what the eBook looks like before finally putting it up on my blog.
 For the book mockup, I just used this customizable book mockup file from Creative Market.

 How long does it take to become an illustrator?

 It will take a lot of time to get to where you want to be, especially if you’re just beginning.